theuserge/TheUserge.github.io/deployment.md

 **3. Run Userge**

-We dont need to clone the repo (yeah Docker-compose does that for us)
+We don't need to clone the repo (yeah Docker-compose does that for us)

 Setup configs (Download the sample config file)